QuickFastly/Nova-Regna/World/History & Events/Mistletoe Revolution.md

 Within the first half of 1973, the newly elected president had successfully negotiated peace with [[Destrea]] and [[Osun Tanum]], and returned all annexed territories to them except for [[Isla Sofia]], [[West Vastdal]], and [[South Macdon]].
 Ustonia then committed to provide ten years of disaster relief funding to both countries.
 In the second half of the year, an alliance was formed with [[Shinzen]] with the stated goals of both countries being the assurance of lasting peace around the world, their combined overwhelming military forces being a powerful deterrent.

-Prior to the Mistletoe Revolution, Ustonia had been at war with Destrea and Osun Tanum for over five years, and had annexed over 80% of the territory in both countries.
+Prior to the Mistletoe Revolution, Ustonia had been at war with Destrea and Osun Tanum for over eight years, and had fully occupied over a third of each country.

 -----
 > [!cite] Author info